paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-078-trafficking-victims-protection.md

 (2) **Assistance to foreign countries to meet minimum standards** — To carry out the purposes of [section 2152d of this title](./chapter-032-foreign-assistance.md#section-2152d), there are authorized to be appropriated to the President $7,500,000 for each of the fiscal years 2014 through 2017.

-(3) **Research** — To carry out the purposes of [section 7109a of this title](./chapter-078-trafficking-victims-protection.md#section-7109a), there are authorized to be appropriated to the President $2,000,000 for each of the fiscal years 2008 through 2011.
+(3) **Research** — To carry out the purposes of [section 7109a of this title](./chapter-078-trafficking-victims-protection.md#section-7109a), there are authorized to be appropriated to the President $2,000,000 for each of the fiscal years 2022 through 2027.

-**(f) Authorization of appropriations to the Secretary of Labor** To carry out the purposes of [section 7105(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section7105/b&num=0&edition=prelim), there are authorized to be appropriated to the Secretary of Labor $5,000,000 for each of the fiscal years 2018 through 2021..22 So in original.
+**(f) Authorization of appropriations to the Secretary of Labor** To carry out the purposes of [section 7105(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section7105/b&num=0&edition=prelim), there are authorized to be appropriated to the Secretary of Labor $5,000,000 for each of the fiscal years 2023 through 2028.

 **(g) Limitation on use of funds**